 We are hosted full week of events for dementia action week this year, 20-26 May, with a 12-hour Knit-a-thon, dementia friends awareness sessions, a tea dance, dementia friendly cinema screening, hand massage, zimmer decoration and more!

 The week aims to raise awareness of the condition, encourage people to take positive actions, such as becoming a dementia friend, and support those with dementia, and their carers, to enjoy activities with other residents in their local community.
-For more information download the list of Dementia Action Week events in Croydon.

 Dementia is a progressive condition that can lead to memory loss and difficulties with thinking, problem-solving or communication.
-In 2017 there were an estimated 3,611 people aged 65+ living with dementia [Source: Projecting Older People Population Information System (POPPI)].
+In 2017 there were an estimated 3,611 people aged 65+ living with dementia [source: Projecting Older People Population Information System (POPPI)].
 It mainly affects those in this older age group, however the onset of the condition can begin much earlier.

 After a diagnosis of dementia: what to expect from health and care services

 If you or someone you care for has been diagnosed with dementia you can find out details on what support they should get by visiting GOV.UK.